Your users care about two things in your content: can they find it fast and is it helpful?

 Beyond that, everything comes in second place.
 People are rightfully fed up with labyrinthine documentation portals full of convoluted content navigation, dead ends, and unhelpful answers.

-You’ve got a chance to step up your knowledge and reference content game with a simple, elegant, and fast documentation site that spares users the fluff and gets right to the point — answering questions!
+You’ve got a chance to step up your knowledge and learning content game with a simple, elegant, and fast documentation site that spares users the fluff and gets right to the point — answering questions!

 And you can do it with our new Connector for Docusaurus.